 Enfants du Mekong finances and runs 10 education centres across South East Asia.
 Funds raised by Children of the Mekong in the UK go towards Samrong education centre, located in North West Cambodia.

-Our education centre provided support to 170 students, of which 91% were from farmers’ families, and 97% had a monthly income of less than $40.
+Our education centre provided support to 175 students, of which 95% were from farmers’ families, and 75% had a monthly income of less than $80.
 Among them, 72 students from remote areas were living in our foster houses, and the others came every day before and after public school hours to receive supplementary courses.
-Children in the education centre were aged 13 to 21 years old and 52% of them were girls.
-The dropout level was only 4.6%, thanks to extensive monitoring and close bonds established with the staff.
+Children in the education centre were aged 13 to 21 years old and 55% of them were girls.

 Last year, we hosted activities including outdoor and indoor games, handicrafts, and workshops on topics related to health and hygiene, gender relationships and general knowledge.